Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 Leeuw".
 Since 1987 in collaboration with Sandra Escher,

-he has studied the phenomenon of hearing voices, focusing
+he has studied the phenomenon of hearing voices, focusing on

-and published articles and books, including Accepting
+published articles and books, including Accepting Voices

-Voices (1993); Making Sense of Voices (2000);
+(1993); Making Sense of Voices (2000); Living with

-Living with Voices: 50 stories of recovery
+Voices: 50 stories of recovery in addition with Jacqui

-2009); Children Hearing Voices: What you need to know
+Voices: What you need to know and what you can do (2010);

-Crisis: An experience-based approach (ed.
-2012).
+Psychosis as a Personal Crisis: An experience-based approach

 |